gxf1212/notes/techniques/README.md

 #### Notes on docsify and Gitee usage

+will be integrated into the page of docsify usage later.

 1. if you want to include figures, you should set the path as (an example):

    ```shell